wallabyjs/console-ninja/README.md

 ### Output Filtering Pro

 Console Ninja **PRO** edition includes output filtering features to make working in large projects or projects with a lot of output easier.
+Unlike the [log viewer entry filtering](#log-entry-filtering), that only applies to the displayed log viewer entries, the output filtering is applied to all output, including inline output.

 - `Capture and display errors` setting allows configuring whether to capture and display errors in the editor and in the log viewer.
 This is useful when you are working on a project with a lot of reported errors and you want to focus on logs only.